Trialling Methods of Killing Wheel Cactus Plants

-There are regular articles published in local newspapers to educate and reinforce to the community the enormity of the Wheel Cactus problem in their immediate environment.
+There are regular articles published in local newspapers to educate and reinforce to the community the enormity of the Wheel Cactus problem in their immediate landscapes.

 Interviews are also conducted on local radio programs highlighting the problems associated with Wheel Cactus infestations to native flora and fauna in public lands, the impact on domestic livestock and crops and the negative economic impact on private properties.

-Brochures promoting demonstrations and field days have been produced and sent to ratepayers within the most affected regions of Wheel Cactus infestation.
+Brochures promoting demonstrations and field days have been produced and sent to ratepayers within the local Shire areas that are most affected by Wheel Cactus infestations.

 A logo was designed and used to produce bumpers stickers to help spread awareness of local Wheel Cactus infestations and the existence of our volunteer group.

 The Baringhup, Nuggetty and Maldon Urban Landcare groups have all provided advice and demonstrations to property owners in their immediate areas.